 I made a draft of nineteen lookalike machines and found these nine to be most idyllic for hobbies and DIY projects.
 The upshot is based on how convinced are the turners with the performance and the concerns they have so I can review them accordingly.

 You may also check my comprehensive buying guide for any wood lathe and then start choosing from here.
-But, if you are already ready to go, let’s start with the quick table to make it faster for you.
+But, if you are ready to go, let’s start with the quick chart to make it faster for you.

 Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases.
 This means no extra cost to you.
 I will only promote products that give the best values.